UMS 20x8.6x4.5x7 / N38

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or get in touch through form on our website.
-You can check the mass and the appearance of magnet in our magnetic mass calculator magnetic mass calculator
+Call us tel: +48 888 99 98 98 or get in touch via contact form on the contact page.
+You can check the lifting capacity as well as the shape of neodymium magnet in our magnetic mass calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.